wspot/hospital-manager/README.md

 step-3 : run ng serve from the root of the project , and here you go :D

-PS : you may need internet connection for better rendering (icons and fonts )
+PS : you may need internet connection for better rendering (icons and fonts ) , and the application have not been tested for the small and extra large devices

 Usage :